mirunabarbu8/Code-Portfolio/Plots/plots_with_ggplot.md

 plugged in to produce the plots created below (for code testing purposes).

-#### Plots showing effect size

-In my line of work, we are often asked to produce plots to visualise the size of effect a variable has when associated with another variable.
-The example below shows two complex brain imaging metrics for diffusion MRI, fractional anisotropy and mean diffusivity; and their association with two variables, “polygenic risk scores”.
-The purpose of the graph is to observe how the two scores relate to each metric on a global and regional level.

 #### Plots showing proportion

 The plot below produces a matrix indicating the correlation between a